-It is now standard practise for hirers to ask if the potential employee has any questions.
-And this is where you can get to a position where you ‘close’ the interview with a good lasting impression.
+It is now standard practise for hirers to ask if the potential employee has any questions, and this is where you can get to a position where you ‘close’ the interview with a good lasting impression.
 Ask questions that are thoughtful, and demand answers you can’t find anywhere else.
 Some good questions to ask are:

 What do you enjoy most about working here?

 What would be my success criteria for the first six months?